Verdi

 Gilgore, who said he intended to push fortissimo when called for proved that

-timpani and bass drum can add anything to a piece, think again.
-The Day of Wrath
+and bass drum can add anything to a piece, think again.
+The Day of Wrath came

-came alive, and in those bars when the two combined one after the other to
+alive, and in those bars when the two combined one after the other to emphasize

-emphasize the stark reality of final judgment, the experience was breathtaking
+the stark reality of final judgment, the experience was breathtaking and

-and anticipated.
-It’s a small thing, but to this reviewer it was going to be
+anticipated.
+It's a small thing, but to this reviewer it was going to be an

-an important standard by which I measured my own reaction to how well I thought
+important standard by which I measured my own reaction to how well I thought it

 piece of music and when done well and with love, it resonates with the kind of